jerryagenyi/sul-messaging-epic/ci-foundation/prettier-config/README.md

-# Prettier Configuration Examples
+# Prettier Configuration for SkilledUp.Life

-> **Prettier formatting samples and configurations for SkilledUp.Life projects**

-This folder contains Prettier configuration examples and formatting standards for consistent code style across all projects.
+This folder contains shared Prettier configurations for frontend modules.
+See `ci_setup_checklist.md` for active formatting setup.
+Future improvements will include scoped formatting rules by module type.

 ## 📁 Contents